 Childbirth Kingston has been providing childbirth education classes since 1970.
-Although we have come a long way from the "kitchen table" Childbirth Kingston is a registered charity that is operated by a volunteer board of directors.
+Although we have come a long way from the "kitchen table" Childbirth Kingston is operated by a volunteer board of directors under the umbrella of the Doula Support Foundation.
 Classes are taught by childbirth educators who are well trained and share a passion for birth.
 They specialize in facilitating classes and providing an open and welcoming environment.
 They share their knowledge and and experience surrounding labour and birth and all that goes along with it as it unfolds in different settings, under different circumstances, and with different intentions.
 They empower parents to uncover tools and gain confidence in the choices for their birth.

 In our society, where birth often happens behind closed doors, and the wisdom of labour is not often shared between generations, childbirth education classes have become an integral part of preparing for birth.